-KPCo and other AEP and subsidiaries are no longer subject to U.S. federal examination by the IRS for all years through 2015.
-During the third quarter of 2019, AEP and subsidiaries elected to amend the 2014 and 2015 federal returns and as such the IRS may examine only the amended items on the 2014 and 2015 federal returns.
+KPCo and other AEP subsidiaries are no longer subject to U.S. federal examination by the IRS for all years through 2015.
+During the third quarter of 2019, AEP and subsidiaries elected to amend the 2014 and 2015 federal returns.
+In the first quarter of 2020, the IRS notified AEP that it was beginning an examination of these amended returns, including the net operating loss carryback to 2015 that originated in the 2017 return.
+The IRS may examine only the amended items on the 2014 and 2015 federal returns.